Snehit2618/campus-events/Readme.md

 - attendance
 - feedback

-After the succesfull creation of the database i asked the AI fo assisting me with creating of the API endpoints and i started testing the API's one bye one in Postman.
+After the succesfull creation of the database i asked the AI fo assisting me with creating of the API endpoints and i started testing the API's one by one in Postman.

 Below is the workflow of this project:
 - Event is created by admin (POST request)